TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

    :alt: Adding an element to the new record wizard

    A help section is added at the bottom of the new record wizard.

+The object oriented rules of PHP 7 such as rules about visibility apply here.
+As you are extending the original Class you can overload or call methods marked as public and protected but not private or static ones.
+Read more about `visibility and inheritance at php.net <https://www.php.net/manual/en/language.oop5.visibility.php>`__